coiled/dask-bigquery/README.md

 )
 ```

 Before loading data into BigQuery, `to_gbq` writes intermediary Parquet to a Google Storage bucket.
-Default bucket name is `dask-bigquery-tmp`.
+Default bucket name is `<your_project_id>-dask-bigquery`.
 You can provide a diferent bucket name by setting the parameter: `bucket="my-gs-bucket"`.
 After the job is done, the intermediary data is deleted.

 If you're using a persistent bucket, we recommend configuring a retention policy that ensures the data is cleaned up even in case of job failures.